 - The right to participate in identifying, assessing, eliminating and controlling workplace hazards; and

 - The right to refuse work they believe is unusually dangerous to themselves or others.

-Workers have the right to be kept in the know in order to be able to prevent themselves and others from getting into dangerous situations.
+Workers have the right to be kept aware of potential hazards in order to be able to prevent themselves and others from getting into dangerous situations.

 The employer has responsibilities to make sure his or her workers are safe and following all the safety regulations and rules as well as making sure the workplace itself is a safe space for workers.

 However, an employer’s responsibility goes beyond just providing a safe space.
 The employer also has to make sure that his workers are trained and have all the necessary safety equipment.
-The employer also has to make sure managers and supervisors are trained on health and safety requirements and that they are fulfilling them and that the employer has health and safety programs in place and that health and safety requirements are met.
+The employer also has to make sure managers and supervisors are trained on health and safety requirements, that they are fulfilling them, that health and safety programs in place and that health and safety requirements are met.